alexryan/flere-imsaho/README.txt

-How to setup the environment on Mac OS X.
+How to setup the environment on Mac OS X Yosemite.

 ################################################################################
 # Install the tools: